 Moddel’s method relies on what is referred to as a Casimir cavity for harvesting ZPE.
 The ZPE field is close to an absolute minimum energy field where electromagnetic fluctuations force particles to pop in and out of existence.
-The Casimir cavity, consisting of two plates held very closely together with an electromagnetic field separating them, creates an even lower field restraining the atomic particles from these electromagnetic fluctuations which subsequently releases energy that can be harnessed.
+The Casimir cavity, consisting of two plates held very closely together with an electromagnetic field separating them, creates an even lower field restraining the atomic particles from these electromagnetic fluctuations which subsequently release energy that can be harnessed.
 The atoms then travel out of the cavity and become reenergized by the universal quantum vacuum, which exists everywhere, allowing for an unlimited power source.
-Although this sounds fantastical, it is theoretically possible.
+And although this may sound fantastical, it is theoretically possible.

 ZPE for Spacecraft

-According to McCandlish this idea was described by scientists like Harold Puthoff and Miguel Alcubierre, where there is a polarization process in which a compression of space-time is created in front of the vehicle while an expansion is created behind.
+According to McCandlish this idea was described by scientists like Harold Puthoff and Miguel Alcubierre, where a polarization process compresses space-time in front of the vehicle while an expansion is created behind.
 This creates a wavelike phenomenon called a dynamically engineered local space-time.
 It allows for travel at high speeds, supposedly even faster than the speed of light.
-McCandless says that this is possible in that a bubble of space-time is created around the vehicle allowing it to move uniformly during travel.
-He gives the example of a fish in a fishbowl – when it is moved quickly the fish is not tossed against the walls because of the water in the bowl allowing it to move uniformly.
+McCandless says this is possible when a bubble of space-time is created around a vehicle allowing it to move uniformly during travel.
+He gives the example of a fish in a fishbowl – when it is moved quickly the fish is not tossed against the walls because the water in the bowl allows it to move uniformly.